ajthomson/ChessPhoneNumbers/README.md

 This could then give me some test cases:

 * Looking at the destinations, its clear that knight starting at 5 is the simplest case as it cannot move anywhere else!
-* Starting at 0 for 1 move, we could have 3 numbers (0, 4, 6)
+* A knight starting at 0 for 1 move, we could have 3 numbers (0, 4, 6)
-* Starting at 0 for 2 moves gives us 11 different numbers.
+* A knight starting at 0 for 2 moves gives us 11 different numbers.
-* For a start of 0 with 3 moves (digits), from the graph, we get 37 three digit numbers.
+* For a knight starting at 0 with 3 moves, from the graph, we get 37 four digit numbers.

 This can be seen in the following diagram: